romcal/romcal/README.md

 Utility library that outputs the Liturgical Calendar used by the Roman Rite (Western Church)

+## Contributing to romcal

+All contributions are most welcome!

+Please fork/raise merge requests or issues to improve the quality of this module.

+I especially reach out to you all for help with translations/localizations of celebration names so that this module can cater to a wider audience.

 ## Table of Contents
 - [Description](#desc)
 - [Features](#features)